Frenectomy Surgery for Lip & Tongue Tie

 • Discussion of symptoms and challenges

-• Explanation of the procedure and expected outcomes
+• Explanation of the procedure, risks, and expected outcomes

 During Your Frenectomy

-• For infants, we may use topical anesthetic for comfort
+• For infants, we may use topical anaesthetic for comfort

-• For older children and adults, we provide appropriate anesthetic options
+• For older children and adults, we provide appropriate anaesthetic options

-• Our dental laser precisely releases the restrictive tissue
+• Our dental laser releases the restrictive tissue

 • Parents may be present to comfort infants during the procedure